OpenComputingLab/jupyterlite_in_moodle_vle/motivation.md

 This rather begs the question as to why we might want to make use of the tightly or weakly coupled approaches described in the previous section — what benefits do we get from presenting materials via the VLE?

 That question is perhaps best answered elsewhere, but it does raise another question: what benefits might we realise by being able to embed Jupyter notebook activities directly within VLE presented materials?
-And how might we go about embedding Jupyter activities directly within the VLE.
+And how might we go about embedding Jupyter activities directly within the VLE?

-##